-8Note that to avoid priming subjects we did not use the terminology of "wage", "commission", and "unemployment" in the experimental treatments.
+8 Note that to avoid priming subjects we did not use the terminology of "wage," "commission," and "unemployment" in the experimental treatments.
 We use these terms here for ease of exposition.

-9Gill and Prowse (2011) report that on average subjects completed 26 sliders in two minutes.
-In our sessions to date subjects are completing about 15 on average constant for all rounds in each stage.
+9 Gill and Prowse (2011) report that on average subjects completed 26 sliders in 2 minutes.
+In our sessions, subjects averaged 15 completed sliders about 15 on average.

-10Subjects were told that their roles would be assigned at the beginning of each stage.
+$^{^{10}}$ Subjects were told that their roles would be assigned at the beginning of each stage.
 They were not told, ex ante, that their roles would switch deterministically.

-11Individual-level earnings were converted to dollars at a rate of 165ECU:\$1 for the Wisconsin sessions and 200ECU:\$1 for the FSU sessions.
-The two sites' conversion rates differ because the labs imposed different
+11 Individual-level earnings were converted to dollars at a rate of 165 ECU:\$1 for the Wisconsin sessions and 200 ECU:\$1 for the FSU sessions.
+The two sites' conversion rates differ because the labs imposed different fixed show-up fees (\$5 at Wisconsin and \$10 at FSU).
+The conversion rates were intended to make earnings approximately equal across sites.